digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/payoff-modeling/observations.rst

-In the example above, once the maturity date is reached the sub-claim ``scale (Observe "AAPL" - Const 195.0) $ one "USD"`` is acquired and the value of the observation is looked up on the table for that maturity date.
+In the example above, once the maturity date is reached the sub-claim ``scale (Observe "AAPL" - Const 195.0) $ one "USD"`` is acquired and the value of the observation is looked up in the table for that maturity date.

 Floating Rate Note
 ******************